 Opening Hours: 1 May - 30 September: Monday - Friday, 10.00hrs – 17.00hrs

 1 October - 30 April: Tuesday - Friday 10.00hrs - 17.00hrs

 Closed: Good Friday, 24th-26th December, 1st January and Monday public holidays

 7) Explore the Hugh Lane Gallery

-Located in Dublin's city centre, The Hugh Lane houses one of Ireland's foremost collections of modern and contemporary art.
+Located in Dublin's city centre, just across the square from the Castle Hotel, The Hugh Lane houses one of Ireland's foremost collections of modern and contemporary art.
 The original collection, donated by the Gallery's founder Sir Hugh Lane in 1908, has now grown to include over 2000 artworks, ranging from the Impressionist masterpieces of Manet, Monet, Renoir and Degas to works by leading national and international contemporary artists.
 The Gallery presents dynamic schedules of temporary exhibitions, seminars and public lectures, publications and educational projects.